Dynamic correlations in the conserved Manna sandpile: Summary and conclusions

 \section{Summary and conclusions}

 In this paper, we study the steady-state dynamical properties of current and mass in the active phase of the one-dimensional conserved Manna sandpile, and we establish a direct quantitative relationship between the system's static and dynamic properties.
 First starting with a microscopic dynamical description, we introduce a truncation scheme, that is approximate and is expected to be valid only for long (hydrodynamic) times, but allows us to theoretically investigate the time-dependent (two-point, unequal-time) correlation functions for current and mass, as well as the associated power spectra.
 In particular, we find that, in the thermodynamic limit, the two-point time-dependent correlation function for the (bond) current has a delta peak at time $t=0$ and, for time $t > 0$, the correlation is \textit{negative} and a long-ranged one, decaying as $t^{-(3/2 + \mu)}$.
 Far from criticality, we show that the exponent $\mu = 0$, resulting in a subdiffusive, $T^{1/2}$, growth of the variance of the cumulative (\textit{time-integrated}) current up to time $T$.
 This type of subdiffusive growth of temporal fluctuation, which has previously been obtained in symmetric simple exclusion processes \cite{Sadhu_2016}, is somewhat expected for diffusive systems with normal fluctuation properties, such as sandpiles away from criticality \cite{Tapader_PRE2021}.
 However the scenario changes near the critical point.
 Indeed, as one approaches criticality, the activity in the system vanishes, contributing to an anomalous suppression of the temporal current fluctuations and thus a positive value of the exponent $\mu > 0$, which has been expressed in terms of the standard static exponents [see eq.\eqref{eq:mu def}]; likewise, near criticality, the power spectrum of current at low frequency $f$ varies as $f^{1/2+\mu}$.
 A similar argument can be made for the temporal subsystem-mass fluctuation, which is induced by the boundary currents and is also suppressed near criticality because the current fluctuation is suppressed.
 The anomalously reduced mass fluctuation is manifested in the corresponding power spectrum, which, at low frequency and near criticality, varies as $f^{-3/2+\mu}$ with $\mu > 0$; on the other hand, far from criticality, the exponent $\mu=0$, implying $f^{-3/2}$ power spectrum, expected in a normal diffusive system.
 We also derive, within our theory, a nonequilibrium version of the Green-Kubo-like fluctuation-response relation [see eq.\eqref{eq:GK}], or the Einstein relation \cite{MFT_RMP2015, Chatterjee_PRE2018}, which connects dynamic and static fluctuations in the system.
+Indeed our theoretical analysis suggests that, with appropriate (diffusive) rescaling of space and time, the fluctuation properties of the Manna sandpile should be governed by a continuum fluctuating hydrodynamic description as formulated in the recently developed macroscopic fluctuation theory for diffusive systems~\cite{MFT_RMP2015, Chatterjee_PRE2018}.